 As a consumer, I want more transparency.
 I want to know the impact of my choices.
 I want to know if I’m booking a business listing or a primary residence.
 If the money is staying locally or going to foreign investors.

-In the meantime, here are a few suggestions to minimise your impact:
+In the meantime, I have my own code of ethics I try to adhere to whilst travelling.
+Here are a few suggestions to help minimise your impact:

 - Avoid vacation rentals in over-touristed hotspots in favour of locally-owned B&Bs, hotels and hostels